There’s no doubt that air travel is a great way to get anywhere in the world quickly. But as convenient as it is, it can also be incredibly tedious.

 Finding things to do on a plane is never a problem when you fly with a group of friends.
 Time flies when you have someone to talk to, so the journey will pass quickly.
 But if you are traveling on your own, you need to find ways to entertain yourself.

-In this article, we will give you ideas for things to do on a plane to pass time when the plane has no wifi.
-After all, you rarely get the chance to sit down for such a long time, more or less distraction-free, so why not make the most of it?
+In this article, we will give you some ideas for things to do on a plane to pass the time when the plane has no Wi-Fi.
+After all, you rarely get the chance to sit down for such a long time, distraction-free, so why not make the most of it?

 Prepare for your plane trip ahead of time

 Traveling on a plane is exciting.
 You have that feeling of expectancy, the anticipation of being in another place, something you haven’t seen before.
 While all this excitement might be great when you’re waiting for your plane to take off, it can quickly diminish once you’re on the plane and find that there’s nothing to do.

 Not to be Debbie Downer, but “I’ll just watch whatever’s available” doesn’t always work out so well.
 For one thing, not all airlines offer seatback entertainment.
 For another, there’s always a possibility that your screen or controller is broken.
 It’s happened to us more than once.

 Once you’re in midair, it’s too late to look for ways to avoid getting bored on the plane.
 So plan ahead.Captain Obvious